Saturday, May 12, 2012

 "Did they know I saw them?
 Are they watching me to see if I saw them?'

-At about the time my car was making it’s u-turn my sergeant left his seat in dispatch so fast the chair he was sitting in was still spinning on its ball barring axis.
+When my car was making its u-turn, my sergeant left his seat in dispatch so fast that the chair he was sitting in was still spinning on its ball-barring axis.
 He ran out the door and down the long corridor.
-From what I am told by witness that day, his feet pounded so hard on the ground it gave a rousing echo off the high ceilings reverberating the windows and doors with each strike of his heavy Bates work boot.
+From what I am told by a witness that day, his feet pounded so hard on the ground that it gave a rousing echo off the high ceilings, reverberating the windows and doors with each strike of his heavy Bates work boot.

-Another officer said that before he could turn around from his desk and leave to rush to the potential ‘boat caper’ his vision caught a blur and his body a breeze from the unrecognizable object, followed by a slamming back door.
+Another officer said that before he could turn around from his desk and leave to rush to the potential 'boat caper,' his vision caught a blur.
+His body was a breeze from the unrecognizable object, followed by a slamming back door.

-I completed my u-turn I decided to drive as fast as I could.
+I completed my U-turn and decided to drive as fast as possible.
 I knew the bad guy or guys knew I had seen them.

-I stomp on the gas pedal hard until the flat metal rectangular plate was flat on the cars floor board.
+I stomped on the gas pedal hard until the flat metal rectangular plate was flat on the car's floorboard.
 The front of the car raises as the engine revs.
-The rear wheeled vehicle digs its tires into the pavement pulling back everything in the car like a sling shot.
-As the tires gain traction the car lunges forward.
-The G force keeping me glued to the back of my seat.
+The rear-wheeled vehicle digs its tires into the pavement, pulling back everything in the car like a slingshot.
+As the tires gain traction, the car lunges forward.
+The G force kept me glued to the back of my seat.
 The car races down the street.
-I’m about 20 houses away.
-I know they see me now, there is no going back.
+I'm about 20 houses away.
+I know they see me now; there is no going back.

 15 houses